angular/angular/aio/content/guide/singleton-services.md

 Angular creates a lazy-loaded module with its own injector, a _child_ of the root injector.
 `@SkipSelf` causes Angular to look for a `CoreModule` in the parent injector, which this time is the root injector.
-Of course it finds the instance imported by the root `AppModule`.
+Of course, it finds the instance imported by the root `AppModule`.
 Now `parentModule` exists and the constructor throws the error.

 Here are the two files in their entirety for reference: